Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: C: \ Windows \ LiveKernelReports

-LiveKernelReports is another directory that you may encounter when scanning large files on your system.
+LiveKernelReports is another directory you may encounter when scanning large files on your system.
 This folder stores logs in the stream that Windows maintains.
-If your system has a problem, you can analyze the contents of these files to begin troubleshooting your problem.
+If your system has a problem, you can analyze the contents of these files to begin troubleshooting it.

-You can delete any large file in this folder that has a DMP file extension.
+You can delete any large file in this folder with a DMP file extension.
 Instead of manually deleting these files, we suggest you use the Disk Cleanup tool again.
-If your system crashes or Windows crashes, do not delete the files in this folder.
+Do not delete the files in this folder if your system or Windows crashes.

 7. Folder Rempel